sharpest-tools-in-the-shed/osen/README.md

-_It's very like Spring but Osen._

-## OSEN - Kotlin P2P messaging made easy
+## Spring P2P extension
-Library to send some UDP-messages and easily process ingoing ones.
-Implement multiple network protocols in one application in rapid way.
+This extension enables you to write applications which can exchange UDP messages in springmvc-way.
-Zero-dependency (actually has only two: jackson and lightweight classpath scanner)
+Zero-dependency (actually has only three: kotlin-coroutines, spring-context and jackson)

 #### By example
 Let's suppose you need to implement some very heavy protocol called Example Protocol.